tronfu/Voron-Mods/Tridex/Auto_3-Axes_Calibration/README.md

 </table>

 ## What it is
 This is a collection of Klipper modules and macros that will automatically find the x, y, and z offsets between tool head 1 (T1) and tool head 0 (T0) in an IDEX setup.
+You can click on the videos above to see it in action.

 ## Requirements
 You need to to have double-tap installed.

-**_NOTE:_**  JosAr, the creator has a made Unklicky adaptor that may work with this setup.
-But I have not tested it.
-The CAD is in the experimental directory.

 For the z offset calibration, there is nothing extra you need.
 But for the x and y offsets calibration, you need to have x-edge(s) and y-edge(s) that are reachable by both nozzles.
 Currently, I have tested the code with two approaches.